seud0nym/tch-gui-unhide/utilities/restore-config/README.md

 These scripts are auto-downloaded by the `restore-config.sh` script, which is automatically created in the backups directory by an execution of the [`mtd-backup`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#mtd-backup) script when both the `-c` and `-o` parameters are specified.

 This goes beyond the simple "dump-and-load" approach of the built-in configuration export and import.
+It will also:
+- re-install missing packages;
+- restore services status (i.e. enabled and disabled status); and
-It will re-install missing packages and automatically re-run the [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) and [`tch-gui-unhide`](https://github.com/seud0nym/tch-gui-unhide#readme) scripts with their original parameters.
+- automatically re-run the [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) and [`tch-gui-unhide`](https://github.com/seud0nym/tch-gui-unhide#readme) scripts with their original parameters.

 It can be used to:
 - upgrade firmware without tediously re-entering all your configuration; and
 - restore configuration to a replacement device (even to a different Technicolor variant and firmware version) should a primary device fail.

-**A working internet connection is required on the device to be restored!**
+**WARNING: A working internet connection is *REQUIRED* on the device to be restored!**

 ## restore-config.sh Options
 ```